 To sum up, I have now been converted into a major Natsume fangirl.

-MELINDA: Oh, I’m so glad you’ve become a fan!
+MJ: Oh, I’m so glad you’ve become a fan!
 I’m actually several volumes behind in this series now, but it’s long been a favorite, for many of the same reasons you mention here.
 I’m especially anxious to read that story involving Tanuma.

 Also, I too am exceedingly fond of Nyanko-sensei.
 It doesn’t hurt that he usually looks like a really cranky cat.